Streamerbot/docs/streamerbot/3.api/2.triggers/meld-studio/scene-changed.md

     Choose a configured Meld Connection
     - Select `Any` to trigger on any connection
   ::
-  ::field{name=Scene Name type=Input required}
+  ::field{name=Scene Name type=Text required}
-    Type the name of the scene to trigger an event
-    - Leave `Blank` to trigger on any Scene Change
+    Here you can specify a scene name if you only want it to trigger this event when you switch to a specific scene.
+If you leave this field empty it will trigger on every scene.
   ::
 ::